18 October, 2018

 Who doesn’t love that warm and cozy feeling of being in a cottage-themed home?
 Delicate details, refurbished furniture, and vintage finds are the makings of a great cottage living room.
 However, if styled incorrectly, the end result could resemble your grandmother’s outdated decor more than a charming countryside cottage.

-In this article, we’ll show you how to design a darling cottage living room with five key elements.
+In this article, we’ll show you some super simple ideas on how to create a darling cottage living room with five key elements.

 1. Use Natural Aesthetics

 Any interior decorator will tell you that the first step to designing the ultimate cottage living room is to use natural aesthetics.
 Instead of hiding those worn-wood walls with a thick layer of paint or wallpaper, let the wood tie the room together.
 Buy comfortable living room chairs comprised of bare wood, wicker, and soft, natural earth tones.
 Choose wall hangings and accent pieces that accentuate the natural feel of the design like burlap pillows, handmade flower pots, wicker baskets, birch tree branches, and a wool rug.
 Hire one of those interior designers Billings (or anywhere near your home) as they would be able to give you more ideas regarding your home decor.

 The best cottage furniture is largely comprised of distressed focal points and refurbished antiques.
 Distressed furniture is an extremely popular home decorating trend.
 Look for rustic, quaint cottage-style media consoles to add an organizational element to your living room.
 Distressing furniture is also a common DIY project to take on — all you need is a can of paint and a sander.

 Of course, you don’t want to distress every piece of furniture in your home — that’s just overkill.
 Choose the focal pieces to distress, like the media center, shelving, or the kitchen table.